philnash/philna.sh/_posts/2017-03-14-the-web-share-api.md

 If you don't have a browser that supports the API, then this is what it looks like when you hit the share link.

 <div class="info">
-  <p>The Web Share API origin trial has finished, so you cannot currently see it working in Chrome.
-To keep up with the discussion, keep an eye on the <a href="https://discourse.wicg.io/t/web-share-api-for-sharing-content-to-arbitrary-destination/1561">WICG forum</a> and the <a href="https://github.com/WICG/web-share">GitHub repo</a>.</p>
+  <p>The Web Share API origin trial has finished and after consideration is now supported in Chrome for Android.
+You can keep up with support by checking out the <a href="https://caniuse.com/#search=web-share">Web Share API on Can I Use</a>.</p>
 </div>

+I want to share how the API works and my thoughts on it so far.

 <figure class="post-image post-image-left">
   {% asset posts/webshare alt="A tray slides up from the bottom of the screen with sharing options from your installed applications." %}
 </figure>

-I want to share how the API works and my thoughts on it so far.

 ## How it works